nikita-kit/generator-nikita/README.md

 ```
 Your project name
-Is this project private?
 ```

-These answers will set the corresponding values in the generated package.json.
+These answer will set the corresponding value in the generated package.json.

 &nbsp;